LISTEN TO MY LATEST PODCAST EPISODE

 Request two copies of one size from your manufacturer or measure the sample beforehand.
 Then, follow the recommended washing procedure and check for any differences in measurements.
 For an added assurance, toss a white piece of cloth into the wash to see if it gets stained by the sample’s color, testing for bleeding.

-One thing to keep in mind is that manufacturers often source their fabrics from various suppliers.
-Making sure that they are partnering with reliable and reputable suppliers is crucial to ensure consistent fabric quality.
+Manufacturers often source their fabrics from various suppliers.
+Make sure they are partnering with reliable and reputable suppliers to ensure consistent fabric quality.

 Pro tip: Ask the manufacturer to keep fabric swatches from each production batch, and also keep your own copy in hand.
 By having fabric swatches on hand, you can cross-check the fabric quality if any issues arise after the garments are shipped.